-Physical security must be tailored to the environment the Flex500 is used in.
+Physical security must be tailored to the environment the LECM is used in.
 Here are a few guidelines.

-Physical access control is an aspect to a defense in depth strategy for securing the Flex500 in an application.
+Physical access control is an aspect to a Defense in Depth strategy for securing the LECM in an application.
 Physical security can include fences, closed-circuit cameras, guards, signage, and motion sensors, etc. The idea is to detect and deter attackers before they can access the control system.
 Ensure that physical security devices notify the appropriate personnel in a timely manner so action can be taken if needed.
 The earlier the warning occurs the better.

-The Flex500 is a panel mounted control generally in a cabinet on a panel or on a cabinet surface, so physical protection for the cabinet and its environment should be provided to ensure that only approved personnel have access to the control.
-Provide some method to alert operators that the cabinet or its environment has been accessed.
+The LECM is generally mounted on an engine, so physical protection for the engine and its environment should be provided to ensure that only approved personnel have access to the engine.
+Provide some method to alert operators that the engine or its environment has been accessed.

-Just as important as physically protecting the Flex500 is protecting the cabling attached to the control.
-Physical damage to the cabling can cause instability of the equipment controlled by the Flex500 and damage to the Flex500 itself.
+Equally important to physically protecting the LECM is protecting the cabling attached to the control.
+Physical damage to the cabling can cause instability of the equipment controlled by the LECM and damage to the LECM itself.
 Damage to cabling does not need to be severe to be a significant threat.
 Inaccurate or corrupted sensor feedback to the control can cause significant damage and instability.